waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

 - **Primary Hypothesis:** The Cinnabar Gym is locked.
 The Secret Key is required to open it.
 This key is hidden somewhere within the Pokémon Mansion.
-- **Pokémon Mansion Puzzle:** The mansion has a complex layout with switches that toggle gates and hidden passages.
-The key is likely in a hard-to-reach area, probably in the basement (B1F), as that's where I found a Scientist who denied knowing about a key.
-The switch at (19, 26) on B1F seems to control access to the final areas.
+- **Pokémon Mansion 1F Puzzle:** The main switch at (3, 6) toggles between opening the western gates (leading to a dead end) and the eastern gates.
+The goal is to flip the switch to open the eastern gates and explore that path.
+The key is likely in a hard-to-reach area, probably in the basement (B1F), accessed via other parts of the mansion.

 ## III.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
 The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
 This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.